xeBuz/Flask-Validator/docs/validators.rst

 ValidateLessThanOrEqual
 -----------------------

-Check if the new value is a lesser than X value or equal
+Check if the new value is less than or equal to the value of X

-Parametes:
+Parameters:

 +-------------------------+----------+-----------------------------------------------------------------+
 | Parameter               | Default  | Description                                                     |